 Module 7 – Tailor Made Collections

-Your customers are different.
-In this module, students will learn how to successfully profile the customers they deal with and select and use the most appropriate techniques.
+While individual customers are different, in this module, students will learn how to successfully profile the customers they deal with and select and use the most appropriate techniques.

 Module 8 – Working with the Sales Team